FOSSEE/eSim/flatpak/README.md

 ## KiCad Integration

-For schematic editing, install KiCad from Flathub (eSim will automatically use it when running as Flatpak):
+For schematic editing, install KiCad from Flathub (eSim will automatically use `flatpak-spawn` to launch it from your host system when running as Flatpak):

 ```bash
 flatpak install flathub org.kicad.KiCad